MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-items.md

 ### Price calculation remarks

-* When determining a price, [!INCLUDE[prod_short](../includes/prod_short.md)] uses the "lowest price" logic.
+* When it determines a price, [!INCLUDE[prod_short](../includes/prod_short.md)] uses the "lowest price" logic.
 However, the lowest price logic ignores the unit price defined on the item card if a price is defined in the price group.
 This is true even if the unit price from the item card price is lower.
 * To calculate prices, the connector creates a temporary sales quote for the item with a quantity of 1, and uses standard price calculation logic.
 Only prices and discounts that are applicable for quantity 1 are used.
 You can't export different prices or discounts based on quantity.
-* The connector sends a request to update prices in Shopify if the price in [!INCLUDE[prod_short](../includes/prod_short.md)] has changed.
-For example, if you synchronized products and prices and then changed a price in Shopify, choosing the **Sync Prices to Shopify** action won't have any impact on the price in the Shopify because the new price calculated by the connector is the same as the price stored in the Shopify Variant from the previous sync.
-The **Compare at Price** is updated only if the main price has changed.
+* The connector sends a request to update prices in Shopify if the price in [!INCLUDE[prod_short](../includes/prod_short.md)] changed.
+For example, if you synchronized products and prices and then changed a price in Shopify, choosing the **Sync Prices to Shopify** action doesn't affect the price in the Shopify because the new price calculated by the connector is the same as the price stored in the Shopify Variant from the previous sync.
+The **Compare at Price** is updated only if the main price changed.

 ### Price synchronization for B2B